YuhaiLi78/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 ---

 Welcome to my homepage!
-I am a 5th-year Ph.D. student co-advised by Dr. [Ertugrul Taciroglu](http://www.tacirogluresearch.org) and Dr. [Puneet Gupta](https://www.ee.ucla.edu/puneet-gupta/).
+I received my Ph.D. from UCLA and start working at Meta as a Research Scientist in 2025.
 My research interests include data-driven material analysis and applied machine/deep learning in material science.

-I am a conscientious student capable of applying machine learning in an industrial setting.
-I have sufficient knowledge and experience of machine learning libraries such as JAX, TensorFlow, and PyTorch, as well as software development in Java, Python, and C/C++.
-I possess practical expertise creating optimization and machine learning methods, such as gradient-based optimization, simulated annealing, Monte Carlo methods, Bayesian models, and reinforcement learning, as well as conducting tests on real systems.
-I am zealous in my pursuit of new abilities.

 I was born in Tianjin, China and migrated with my family to the Bay Area, California in 2012.
-After graduating from De Anza College, I moved to UCLA to pursue a degree in Computer Science.
-I earned my B.S. in June 2019 and then enrolled in my current Ph.D. program.
-I am currently residing in Glendale, California, with my perfect wife, Lia.
+After graduating from De Anza College, I moved to UCLA where I got both my B.S. and Ph.D.
+I am currently residing in Cupertino, California, with my perfect wife, Lia.

 Besides doing research and coding, I also love sports, traveling and food.